qrjerm/cod_project/README.md

 ## Creating a Dataframe in Python with Pandas for visibility and accessibility in Excel
 * After cleaning up the data I created a dataframe of the last 20 games using Pandas and NumPy
-* From there I change the numerical values from strings to numbers and exported the dataframe to a new sheet in excel in table form
+* From there I changed the quantitative values from strings to numerical form and exported the dataframe to a new sheet in excel in table form
 ![Dataframe](https://user-images.githubusercontent.com/82239548/171301898-ff3ae36c-30ff-4982-89c6-b5dd3205cd20.jpg)

 ## Editing in excel using powerquery